shadmanul/universal-acl/README.md

 ```

 ## modifyRoles (userId, roles)
-Replace existing roles and add new roles to user
+replace existing roles and add new roles to user
 #### Arguments
 ```
 userId  {String}